developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-4. **Enter a Layout name and press ENTER**. **`NOTE:`** Each Layout name within a project must be unique and contain only alpha-numeric characters. <br>The name of the current Layout appears in the upper-left corner of the screen:
+4. **Enter a layout name and press ENTER**. **`NOTE:`** Each layout name within a project must be unique and contain only alpha-numeric characters. <br>The name of the current layout appears in the upper-left corner of the screen:
  <img alt="" style="height:350px" src="ekd_Layout_name_location.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-5. With the mouse pointer on the simulated device screen, **drag to create a Layout background** in approximately the desired position on the simulator:
+5. With the mouse pointer on the simulated device screen, **drag to create a layout background** in approximately the desired position on the simulator:
  <img alt="" style="height:350px" src="ekd_drag_Layout.gif"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-6. **Drag the Layout on the device screen** to reposition and resize as needed:
+6. **Drag the layout on the device screen** to reposition and resize as needed:
  <img alt="" style="height:350px" src="ekd_resize_Layout.gif"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-7. **Drag the desired key(s) from the key panel** (at right) to the Layout, dragging to resize and/or reposition as needed:
+7. **Drag the desired key(s) from the key panel** (at right) to the layout, dragging to resize and/or reposition as needed:
  <img alt="" style="height:350px" src="ekd_drag_buttons.gif"/>
  _Click image to enlarge, ESC to exit_.
  <br>
- **To move a key**, drag it within the key Layout background or double-click it (to select) and move it using the arrow keys on the host computer keyboard.<br>
+ **To move a key**, drag it within the key layout background or double-click it (to select) and move it using the arrow keys on the host computer keyboard.<br>
- **To resize a key**, drag the key's right and bottom edges within the key Layout background or select it and edit the "Layout Properties" fields in the Button Properties panel.
+ **To resize a key**, drag the key's right and bottom edges within the key layout background or select it and edit the "layout Properties" fields in the Button Properties panel.
  <br>
  <br>
- **Alternatively, use the Grid Layout option (checkbox)** to automatically fill the Layout with a matrix of equally spaced buttons based on the specified number of columns and rows.
-The new Layout is placed along the left and bottom edges of the simulator and can be resized as in Step 5, if needed.<br>**WARNING**: Checking this box clears the current Layout, if any.
+ **Alternatively, use the Grid layout option (checkbox)** to automatically fill the layout with a matrix of equally spaced buttons based on the specified number of columns and rows.
+The new layout is placed along the left and bottom edges of the simulator and can be resized as in Step 5, if needed.<br>**WARNING**: Checking this box clears the current layout, if any.
   <img alt="" style="height:350px" src="ekd_grid_Layout.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
-8. Click on the Layout and/or key(s) to **modify properties using the [Button and Layout Properties](#properties) panels**:
+8. Click on the layout and/or key(s) to **modify properties using the [Button and Layout Properties](#properties) panels**:
  <img alt="" style="height:350px" src="ekd_properties_panels.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
  <br>
 9. **Click "Save Layout" or "Save Grid Layout" button** often to preserve settings.
-10. **Repeat Steps 7&ndash;9** until the Layout is configured as desired.
+10. **Repeat Steps 7&ndash;9** until the layout is configured as desired.
 11. **Click "Save Project" to create a project file for deployment**.
 <br>